 Guy R. Cornelis was Professor of Molecular Microbiology at the Biozentrum from 2001 to 2012.
 His studies on the pathogenesis of bacteria from the genus Yersinia led to the discovery and characterization of type III secretion system, a complex virulence mechanism found in many Gram-negative bacteria.
 He also pioneered studies on Capnocytophaga canimorsus, a bacterium that feeds on glycan chains from host glycoproteins including surface glycoproteins from phagocytes.
 Guy R. Cornelis is a member of the European Molecular Biology Organisation (EMBO) and the American Academy for Microbiology.
 He is currently pursuing his research at the University of Namur (Belgium) with an «ERC Advanced Investigator Grant» from the European Research Council (http://www.urbm.be/home-guy.html).

 Andreas Engel was professor of Structural Biology at the Biozentrum from 1986 to 2010.
 He established the biological use of molecular mass measurement and atomic force microscopes, researched the structure of aquaporins and developed the nanosciences curriculum.
 He was deputy director of the Maurice E. Müller Institute of Structural Biology, the coordinator of a European cluster of excellence, and vice-president of the SystemsX steering committee.
-Since 2008, he has been CCMSB director at Case Western Reserve University (USA) to build up the Cleveland Center for Membrane and Structural Biology.
+After reaching emeritus status, Andreas Engel joined the Case Western Reserve University (USA) to build up the Cleveland Center for Membrane and Structural Biology.
 He currently works at the Bionanoscience department of the Delft University of Technolgy (NL).

 Jürgen Engel worked in the Department of Biophysical Chemistry at the Biozentrum from 1972 to 2004.
 His particular research interest was the extracellular matrix (ECM), and he investigated the functions, structure, and dynamics of collagens, laminins and other ECM proteins.
 Prof. Engel was one of the Biozentrum's founding professors and its chairman for two years.
 He was also dean of the Faculty of Natural Sciences.
 Several times a year he works as a guest scientist at the Shriners Hospital for Children in Portland, Oregon, USA.